2020 Virtual Pre-Meeting Courses

 Couse Co-chairs: John Adams, PhD, FASTMH and Stephen Hoffman, MD, DTMH, FASTMH

 There is no vaccine for a human parasitic infection that has marketing authorization (licensure) anywhere in the world.
 However, we are on the verge of licensed vaccines for malaria, and are making enormous progress for diseases caused by other protozoans like leishmaniasis and helminths like hookworm.
-A distinguished international faculty from the biotechnology industry and academia will communicate their experience and insights regarding how to approach successful development of vaccines against parasites, including identification of the immunological mechanisms of protection and the antigenic targets of protective humoral and cellular immune responses, the construction of vaccine delivery systems (recombinant proteins, recombinant viruses, DNA and mRNA, whole parasites and genetically altered parasites), and establishing and using functional assays to assess protection in vitro and in animal models.
-They also will discuss strategies for identifying and capturing intellectual property, achieving regulatory approval for phase 1-3 clinical trials and translating from the laboratory to the clinic.
+A distinguished international faculty from the biotechnology industry, the government, and academia will communicate their experience and insights regarding how to approach successful development of vaccines against parasites, including identification of the immunological mechanisms of protection and the antigenic targets of protective humoral and cellular immune responses, the construction of vaccine delivery systems (recombinant proteins, recombinant viruses, nucleotide (eg. mRNA), and whole wild type and genetically altered parasites) and achieving regulatory approval for conducting phase 1-3 clinical trials and translating from the laboratory to the clinic to assess safety and vaccine efficacy in the era of COVID-19.